CutieCity/guide/docs/self-hosting/object-storage.md

     }
     ```

-    You'll need to replace `media.cutie.city` with your own domain (including
+    Replace `media.cutie.city` with your own domain (i.e. the **current** value
-    the subdomain you set up in the [previous step](#designating-a-subdomain))
+    of your `S3_ALIAS_HOST` config as set in the [previous step]) on all but one
-    on all of the highlighted lines.
+    of the highlighted lines.
 Additionally, on line 41, replace
     `LINK_SHARING_KEY` and `BUCKET` with the values that **used to be** in your
     `S3_ALIAS_HOST` config.

-    Save this file to `/etc/nginx/sites-available/media.cutie.city` (again,
+    Save this file to `/etc/nginx/sites-available/media.cutie.city`, then enable
-    replace `media.cutie.city` with your own domain) and then enable it using
+    it using the following commands.
+Make sure to replace `media.cutie.city`
-    these commands:
+    with your own domain in both the file name **and** the first command below!

     ```console
     ln -s /etc/nginx/sites-available/media.cutie.city /etc/nginx/sites-enabled/